monmohan/cors-tutorial-practical/docs/CORS.md

 Enter data and hit "create" button again.
-You will see that the request succeeeded.
+You will see that the request succeeded.
 Using chrome tools or similar debugger, the response to OPTIONS request can be examined as well.

 >HTTP/1.1 200 OK
 *Access-Control-Allow-Headers: Content-Type*